Plant-Based Rice Pudding "Arroz Con Leche"

 Do you miss comfort foods because of your food sensitivities?
 I do!
 There were times when I couldn't go to sleep without having a warm cup of milk.
 Those times are long gone.

 My lovely niece and I love cooking together.
-She asked, "Tía, let's make Arroz con Leche," and sure, she found a suitable plant-based and dairy-free option on Pinterest.
-I tweaked the recipe to make it ideal for fellow autoimmune warriors.
-A little bit of sweetness and comfort can also be part of anti-inflammatory eating and lifestyle.
+She asked, "Tía, let's make Arroz con Leche," and sure enough, she found a suitable plant-based, dairy-free option on Pinterest.

 Dairy-Free "Arroz Con Leche"